Your organization is in the market for new blood—someone to optimize efficiency in operations or lead a market entry division.

 — Abraham Lincoln, 16th President of the United States of America

-Opinion: The Strategic Implications of a U.S.- Greenland Tax Treaty
+My Opinion on The Implications of a U.S.- Greenland Tax Treaty

 The establishment of a U.S.-Greenland tax treaty, modeled after the U.S.-Denmark tax treaty with a favorable basis point spread of up to 1,000 points, represents a significant opportunity for corporations seeking to expand into the Arctic economy.